[Time Poverty] This book is so shocking, with 3 pictures, it will give you more time every day!

 Next, let’s take a look at the second picture – the time piggy bank.
 This piggy bank contains big rocks (the most important things in life, such as family, friends, health, hobbies, etc.), small pebbles (other important things, such as work, entertainment, etc.), fine sand (all kinds of trivial things in life) and Water (free time).

 Imagine if you poured the fine sand (trivial things) into the jar first, then the big rocks (important things) would never fit in.
-So we need to use the filters of purpose and happiness to filter out the fine sand and make sure we leave space for the things that matter most.
+So we need to use the filters of purpose and joy to filter out the fine sand and make sure we leave space for the things that matter most.

 The third picture: Weekly plan puzzle